Nephilingis borbonica

-Nephilingis borbonica is an araneid spider from Réunion.
+Nephilingis borbonica is an nephilid spider from Réunion.
 It was once thought to also inhabit Madagascar and other nearby islands, however these were determined in 2011 to be a different species, Nephilingis livida, while specimens from Mauritius were placed in the new species Nephilingis dodo.

 Anatomy

 Female

 The color of the abdomen ranges from striking bright red to whitish-red, with larger specimens displaying a brighter red.
 Total length ranges from about 14 to 22mm.

 Male

 Males' total length ranges from about 4 to 6 mm.
 They have a yellow-brown prosoma, and a gray abdomen with white pigment dots.